 Toppers, Sticks & Bombs

 Of course, you can’t leave out the hot chocolate experience of the moment: hot chocolate bombs.
-Slip the cocoa-filled Frothy the Snowman into a pot of warm milk and watch it melt to make enough hot chocolate for five; use silicone chocolate bomb molds (below) to make a bittersweet chocolate version for dark chocolate-loving guests.
+Slip a stocking stuffer-sized, cocoa-filled snowman face into a mug of warm milk and watch it melt, releasing a handful of mini marshmallows into your cup.
+Or, use silicone bomb molds (below) to customize each chocolate bomb with your own selection of fillings.

 Hot chocolate is great, but it’s cold out there, and folks will need sustenance, too.
 In a pinch, a bowl of pretzels will do just fine, but you could set out a killer cheese board to give folks a protein and produce fix.
 We’d also suggest some sort of sweet-and-salty foil to the cocoa, such as these peanut butter and sea salt cookies, or this striking raspberry salted shortbread.

-You could snap up ho-hum disposable cups from the office free pile, sure.
-But even better are collectible mugs, like these festively illustrated porcelain Twas mugs inspired by a 19th-century American Christmas poem.
-For an extra memorable touch, delight guests with a mug sporting his or her monogram.
+For an especially elegant occasion, there’s no better vehicle for hot chocolate than our beautiful Twas hot chocolate serving pot.
+(Practical as much as it is beautiful, as the pot features a push button whisk for perfect blending and an insulated stainless steel interior to keep chocolate warm.)
+Pair it with the collectible glass, double-walled Twas mugs inspired by a 19th-century American Christmas poem.
+Or, for an extra memorable touch, delight guests with a mug sporting his or her monogram.
 After the sweet sips are over, the gold-toned monograms are also a thoughtful party favor to take home.